bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

   It pushes the configuration from the `platform_conf/current` folder into the database of an already initialized Bonita BPM Platform

-* Configure a Bonita BPM Tomcat / Wildfly bundle: `configure`
+* Configure a Bonita BPM Tomcat / WildFly bundle: `configure`

-  If run from inside a Bonita BPM bundle, it configures the Application Server environment, preventing the need to configure all Tomcat / Wildfly configuration files manually.
+  If run from inside a Bonita BPM bundle, it configures the Application Server environment, preventing the need to configure all Tomcat / WildFly configuration files manually.

 <a id="configure_tool" />